 Constituent Success Stories

 Helping constituents with issues involving federal agencies, is one of my top priorities.
-In 2017, constituent service representatives on my team helped more than 800 Tenth District residents resolve problems including with Social Security, Medicare, the Veterans Administration, immigration, taxes and more.
+Constituent service representatives on my team have helped thousands of Tenth District residents resolve problems including with Social Security, Medicare, the Veterans Administration, immigration, taxes and more.

 Below are some examples of ways we’ve helped: